 These data are automatically registered in the server logs every time one of our websites is used.
 It would be impossible to administer the websites without using a server and without this automatic registration.
 The legal basis for this processing is Article 6, item 1(f) of the GDPR, which permits the processing of personal data if it “is necessary for the purposes of legitimate interests pursued by the controller”.
 Here, it is in MakoLab’s interests to administer our websites.

-3.8 In order to create registers and records relating to the GDPR, including registers of clients who have lodged objections, as provided for by that regulation, we process the following data:
+3.7 In order to create registers and records relating to the GDPR, including registers of clients who have lodged objections, as provided for by the regulation, we process the following data:

 We use the following types of cookie on our websites:

 Cookies are not used to process or store personal data.
 They cannot help anyone to identify you directly and they make no changes to the configurations of browsers, computers and mobile devices.